 - Different Components of an Omnichannel Commerce Solution

-What Problems does Omnichannel Commerce Solve?
+What Problems does it Solve?

 In multichannel eCommerce, there is a significant difference between online and physical.
 When an order is placed on the eCommerce website, the item may not be returned by visiting the physical store of that brand.
 In multichannel commerce, stores and eCommerce websites don’t share the same stock.

-In the age of unified commerce, increasing customer expectations are the main reason why brands are pushed to provide a seamless shopping and customer service experience.
+In the age of omnichannel commerce, increasing customer expectations are the main reason why brands are pushed to provide a seamless shopping and customer service experience.
 In multichannel commerce, the experience is not consistent across all touch-points.

 Retailers invest in technology to optimize their supply chain activities, make data-backed decisions, and effectively manage their business.
 With a significant amount already invested in customized legacy systems, retailers have to give a second-thought to invest further to buy an omnichannel commerce solution.

 However, if a consumer wishes to know more information on a certain product and prefer to buy online, the sales representative may not provide much help.

-How is Omnichannel Commerce Changing the Retail Industry?
+How is the Retail Industry Evolving?